 This website is currently under construction.
-In the course of 2023, it will provide access to a large corpus of cylinder seals and seal impressions from ancient Iraq and Syria dating from the third to the first millenium BCE.
-The ACWAI-CS project works on the segmentation and indexing of the pictorial and textual contents of these seals, following controlled vocabularies and linking them to authority files.
+It will provide access to a large corpus of cylinder seals and seal impressions from ancient Iraq and Syria dating from the third to the first millennium BCE.
+The ACAWAI-CS project works on the segmentation and indexing of the pictorial and textual contents of these seals, following controlled vocabularies and linking them to authority files.

 The project uses WissKI (Wissenschaftliche Kommunikationsinfrastruktur - Scientific Communication Infrastructure) as its digital infrastructure.
 Its data ontology is modelled according to the CIDOC-CRM.